-Engage Families, Help Learning
+Engage Families, Expand The Learning

-- It creates follow-on learning opportunities
+- Suggest follow-on learning at home

-There are three layers:
+There are three layers to family engagement:

 There is of course real value in keeping families informed about activities at your childcare or preschool.
 The more they feel part of your school, the more confidence they will have in the job you are doing for their child.

 However, to inform you need to reach.
 And reaching parents is not that easy.
-So much sent home in back-packs ends up not being read, and email is losing its effectiveness as parents contend with spam-filled inboxes and virus hazards.
+So much sent home in backpacks ends up not being read, and email is losing its effectiveness as parents contend with spam-filled inboxes and virus hazards.

 In addition, younger parents are digital natives, more likely to communicate via a phone app rather than email.

 Beyond informing, sending out the information, preschools need families to respond, to interact.
 When they send messages about their child, they want to inspire a response.
-Invites to fund raisers or children's events, signing of health forms or travel permission slips.
+Invites to fundraisers or children’s events, signing of health forms or travel permission slips.
 Whatever it is, they need parents to engage and respond.

 Also, if there is a problem at home related to school, if a child is struggling in some way or is unhappy, the school would want to know.